 - And having summoned them, He was speaking to them in parables: “How is Satan able to cast out Satan?

 - “And if a kingdom is divided against itself, that kingdom isn’t able to stand.

 - “And if a house is divided against itself, that house won’t be able to stand.

 - “And if Satan rose against himself and was divided, he isn’t able to stand, but is coming to an end.

 - “But having entered into the house of the strong man, no one is able to plunder his goods unless he first ties up the strong man, and then he will plunder his house.

 - “Amen I tell you that all things will be forgiven the sons of men; their sins and their blasphemies, whatever they blasphemed.

-- But whoever blasphemes against the Holy Spirit doesn’t have forgiveness into the age,(12)“into the age” this Greek phrase “εἰς τὸν αἰῶνα” is omitted from most modern translations, despite it being present in all three the source texts from which the vast majority of modern translations are translated.
+- But whoever blasphemes against the Holy Spirit doesn’t have forgiveness through the age,2“through the age” this Greek phrase “εἰς τὸν αἰῶνα” is omitted from most modern translations, despite it being present in all three the source texts from which the vast majority of modern translations are translated.
 Including this phrase makes the verse harmonize perfectly with Matthew and Luke’s account. but is guilty of the sin of ages.”